“New data suggest that we are losing ground in the quest for entry-level competency…which has exacerbated a crisis in competency.”

-In other words a “clinical reasoning-based” curriculum that does not require you to implement a curriculum change at all, but simply changes the way you TEACH in the class and clinical settings.
+In other words, a “clinical reasoning-based” curriculum that does not require you to implement a curriculum change at all, but only changes the way you TEACH in the class and clinical settings.

 To begin your journey, follow these five sequential steps that are addressed over 27 chapters: